ik4vrb/ds-4002-team-aai-project-2/README.md

 All the data for this project can be found in the [Data](https://github.com/ik4vrb/ds-4002-team-aai-project-2/tree/main/Data) folder.

 ### Main Data Set
-The area of the painting
-Numeric
-The url where the image can be found
-Character
-The name of the image
-Character

 |    Column     |  Description  |   Type  |
 | ------------- | ------------- |------------- |